-If you have setup SSH communication with the cluster as described in the previous section please continue to Add a cluster.
+If you have set up SSH communication with the cluster as described in the previous section, please continue to Add a cluster.
 If you have not used the script to establish SSH, you will need to create a connection manually.
-Note that exposing Scylla REST API may have a security consequences, if in doubt go to previous section.
+Note that exposing Scylla REST API may have security consequences.
+If in doubt, go to the previous section.

 sudo systemctl restart scylla-server.service